5 Geodata products

 rm(twi2)

-Since the initial DEM input was created by filling in water bodies using interpolation methods, the water bodies show a pronounced terrain, which needs to be removed.
-This is done by inserting average values into these polygons.
+Since the initial DEM input was created by filling in water bodies using interpolation methods, the water bodies show a pronounced terrain, which had to be removed.
+This was done by overlaying arithmetic mean values of these polygons.

 Code